Aherdlm/Food-Order-System/readme.txt

-All souce code and files required to run the project are uploaded in this repo
+All source code and files required to run the project are uploaded in this repo